KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/diplomacy_uggathaaa_greeting_3_2.md

-Sun’s warmth be with you.
+This galaxy will be properous under our alliance.